renamarrotta/EDA/README.md

 - [X] 3.
 Use `browseURL("docs/index.html")` to view your book locally (or just open `index.html` in a browser).

-- [ ] 4.
+- [X ] 4.
 If it looks good, commit and push all changed files to GitHub.

 (You will need to repeat steps 2 and 4 every time you wish to update the book online.)